freehaha/myo4l/README.md

 ## API

-An example to use the library without WS interface can be found in the example folder.
+A simple example to use the library without WS interface can be found in the example folder but you can find almost all possible usage in `ws.coffee` so it'd be a good place to dig into.

 # Disclaimer